-I’ve received hundreds of emails and phone calls from constituents on the Brexit deal.
-Some of these ask me to totally reject the deal and vote for a ‘No Deal Brexit’.
-Others ask me to support the PM and support the deal brought forward, whilst a smaller number of people are asking for a second referendum.
-I think it is pretty clear that whichever way I vote, I’m not going to please everyone!
+I continue to receive hundreds of emails and phone calls every single week from constituents about Brexit.
+Some of these ask me to support a No Deal Brexit.
+Others asked me to support leaving the EU with a deal, whilst a smaller number of people are asking for a second referendum.
+I think it is pretty clear to say that whichever way I vote in Parliament, I’m not going to please everyone.

 A Second Referendum